wp-plugins/launchpad-by-obox/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-From the makers of Layers, Launchpad by Obox is the best looking holding page for your WordPress site.
-Great for “coming soon”, “down for maintenance” or launch pages.
+Deploys a beautiful, responsive Coming Soon or Down for Maintenance page for your site.
+Collect emails, change styles, show social links and more

 == Description ==